-The format for Set Conversation Security Password is:
+The format for Set\Conversation\Security\Password is:

-'''

 CALL XCSCSP(conversation_ID, input

-security_password, input
+security_password, security password length, input input

-security_password_length, input

 return_code) output

-'''

-Use the conversation ID parameter to specify the conversation identifier.
+Use the conversation\ID parameter to specify the conversation identifier.

 Use the security\password parameter to specify the access security password that will be passed to the remote LU for validation.